New York attractions that are extraordinary

 When we were in New York with our children a few years ago, we booked a Big Apple Greeter.
 Big Apple Greeters are volunteers who show tourists or newcomers around their neighborhoods.
 Our greeter, Eileen, directed us to Little Italy in the Bronx via public transit.

-Here we found a completely surprising side of New York: a tranquil small Italian town in the middle of the hectic city of New York.
-From the small, numerous delicatessen shops and restaurants it smells of Italy and people greet each other on the street with the words "Bon Giorno".
-It has absolutely nothing to do with the image of gang wars and bad gangsters that immediately came to mind when I heard the word Bronx.
+Here we found a completely surprising side of New York: a tranquil Italian town in the middle of the hectic city of New York.
+The numerous small delicatessens and restaurants smell of Italy and people greet each other on the street with the words "Bon Giorno".
+This has nothing to do with the image of gang wars and evil gangsters that immediately came to mind when I heard the word Bronx.

 This surprising discovery was one of our highlights in New York, says Ellen from the blog Patotra.
 More information about their Tour with the Big Apple Greeter You can also read about it on her blog.